 CREATE THE EU: Emerging EU Filmmaker Virtual Residency

-The MEET EU Institutions are currently seeking candidates for the MEET EU 1st annual Visiting Emerging EU Filmmaker Residency.
-The selected candidate will undertake a virtual residency for the Fall semester 2021 (maximum 6 months) at the three institutions, jointly.
+The Center for European Studies at the University of North Carolina at Chapel Hill, the European Studies Center at the University of Pittsburgh, and the Miami-Florida Jean Monnet Center of Excellence at Florida International University are currently seeking candidates for the 2nd annual MEET EU Visiting Emerging EU Filmmaker Residency.
+The selected candidate will undertake a virtual residency August-December 2022 at the three institutions, jointly.

-Visiting filmmakers should be promising new short film or documentary filmmakers with recently completed first projects that explore topics related to contemporary European society, politics, or culture.
+Visiting filmmakers should be promising new short film or documentary filmmakers with recently-completed first projects that explore topics related to contemporary European society, politics, or culture.
 Of particular interest are young/emerging filmmakers whose work explores what it means to be European, transnational identities, or the transatlantic relationship.
 Graduate thesis films are eligible for submission.
-Currently enrolled/graduating students at film school and recent graduates (within 3 years) are encouraged to apply, but applicants need not have received formal training.
+Currently-enrolled/graduating students at film school and recent graduates (within 3 years) are encouraged to apply, but applicants need not have received formal training.
+To be eligible, applicants need to be based in an EU member state and hold EU citizenship.
+European citizens living in the U.S. are not eligible.

 ► To be eligible, applicants need to be based in an EU member state and hold EU citizenship.
 European citizens living in the U.S. are not eligible.

-During the virtual residency, the selected filmmaker will engage remotely in the academic life and artistic communities at the three universities through monthly virtual meetings in preparation for an in-person visit.
+During the virtual residency, the selected filmmaker will engage remotely in the academic life and artistic communities at the three universities through monthly virtual meetings.
 Should travel be possible, a three -week speaking tour of all three institutions (one week at each) will be arranged.
 During the tour, the filmmaker’s film will be screened and promoted at each location (Pittsburgh, Pennsylvania; Chapel Hill, North Carolina; and Miami, Florida); the filmmaker will participate in seminars and events with students and relevant faculty, local artists/filmmakers, and community organizations.
-At least one additional virtual meeting will be held one month after the speaking tour for follow-up and assessment.

 Interested candidates should submit a planned work outline describing a completed project or one in the final stages of production and for which this virtual residency will be useful for promoting it and networking within the U.S. Ideas for new projects that would benefit from visits to the three host cities are also welcome.